Justice-Udehegbunam/100-days-of-code/node-js-course/readme.md

 # Weather App

 I have been learning about how to query weather stack api and dynamically convert text location to geo location coordinates using geo location api

+Low-Level Errors: This is an error that happens usually on the users OS where in which the error property exists but the response doesn't